 Is it possible to avoid or shorten the waiting period?

-You can avoid or shorten waiting periods for pre-existing conditions if you meet the following criteria:
+You can avoid or shorten waiting periods for pre-existing conditions if you meet all of the following criteria:

-- You buy a Medigap policy during your open enrollment period, and
+- You buy a Medigap policy during your open enrollment period.

-- You've had at least 6 months of continuous prior coverage, and
+- You have had at least 6 months of continuous prior creditable coverage.

 What if I wait to enroll in Medicare Part B?

-In most cases, it's best to enroll in Medicare Part B when you're first eligible in order to avoid paying the Part B late enrollment penalty.
-However, if you or your spouse are working and have good group health insurance through an employer or union, you may want to delay Part B, even after you turn 65.
-If and when your employer coverage ends, you can enroll in Part B without a penalty.
-Your Medigap six-month open enrollment period will begin at this time.
+In most cases, it’s best to enroll in Medicare Part B when you’re first eligible so you avoid paying a Part B late enrollment penalty.
+However, if you or your spouse are working and have group health insurance through an employer or union, you could decide to delay Part B, even after you turn 65.
+If and when your employer coverage ends, you may be able to enroll in Part B without a penalty.
+Your Medigap six-month open enrollment period will begin at that time.